Eparchy of Giza

-The Coptic Catholic Eparchy of Giza is an Eastern Catholic diocese in Giza.
+The Coptic Catholic Eparchy of Giza or Guizeh is an Eastern Catholic diocese in Giza.
 It is one of the suffragan sees comprising the sole ecclesiastical province (covering all Egypt) of the Coptic Catholic Patriarch of Alexandria, the head of the Coptic Catholic Church, a Particular church sui iuris (Alexandrian Rite).

 Its episcopal see is Saint George cathedral in Giza, which is part of the national capital Cairo's metropolitan area.

 Statistics

 As per 2014, it pastorally served 5,940 Coptic Catholics in 9 parishes with 13 priests (12 diocesan, 1 religious), 70 lay religious (22 brothers, 48 sisters) and 4 seminarians.